-As at 31 December 2021, banking facilities of HK\$61,099,000 were granted by banks to subsidiaries of the Group, of which HK\$47,654,000 were utilised by the subsidiaries of the Group.
-The facilities are secured by:
+As at 31 December 2023, banking facilities of HK\$\$46,000,000 were granted by banks to subsidiaries of the Group (31 December 2022: Nil), which were fully utilised by the subsidiaries of the Group.
+The facilities are secured by corporate guarantee provided by the Company.